-- (1) Not to be less than grade E/EH within 0.4L amidships in ships with length exceeding 250 m. - (2) Not to be less than class III within 0.6L amidships and class II within the remaining length of the cargo region. - (3) May be of class II in ships with a double bottom over the full breadth and with length less than 150 m. - (4) Not to be less than grade D/DH within 0.4L amidships in ships with length exceeding 250 m. - (5) Not to be less than grade D/DH. - (6) Single strakes required to be of class III or of grade E/EH and within 0.4L amidships are to have breadths, in m, not less than 0.8 + 0.05L, need not be greater than 1.8 m, unless limited by the geometry of the ship's design. - (7) For BC-A and BC-B ships with single side skin structures, side shell strakes included totally or partially between the two points located to $0.125\ell$ above and below the intersection of side shell and bilge hopper sloping plate are not to be less than grade D/DH, $\ell$ being the frame span.
-Page 6 January 2006 2.3.6 Steel grades of plates or sections of gross thickness greater than the limiting thicknesses in Tab 3 are considered by the Society on a case by case basis.
-2.3.7 In specific cases, such as [2.3.6], with regard to stress distribution along the hull girder, the classes required within 0.4L amidships may be extended beyond that zone, on a case by case basis.
+- (1) Not to be less than grade E/EH within 0.4L amidships in ships with length exceeding 250 m. - (2) Not to be less than class III within 0.6L amidships and class II within the remaining length of the cargo region. - (3) May be of class II in ships with a double bottom over the full breadth and with length less than 150 m. - (4) Not to be less than grade D/DH within 0.4L amidships in ships with length exceeding 250 m. - (5) Not to be less than grade D/DH. - (6) Single strakes required to be of class III or of grade E/EH and within 0.4L amidships are to have breadths, in m, not less than 0.8 + 0.005L, need not be greater than 1.8 m, unless limited by the geometry of the ship's design. - (7) For BC-A and BC-B ships with single side skin structures, side shell strakes included totally or partially between the two points located to 0.125l above and below the intersection of side shell and bilge hopper sloping plate are not to be less than grade D/DH, l being the frame span.
+Page 6 July 2009 2.3.6 Steel grades of plates or sections of as-built thickness greater than the limiting thicknesses in Tab 3 are considered by the Society on a case by case basis.
+2.3.7 In specific cases, such as [2.3.8], with regard to stress distribution along the hull girder, the classes required within 0.4L amidships may be extended beyond that zone, on a case by case basis.
 2.3.8 The material classes required for the strength deck plating, the sheerstrake and the upper strake of longitudinal bulkheads within 0.4L amidships are to be maintained for an adequate length across the poop front and at the ends of the bridge, where fitted.
 2.3.9 Rolled products used for welded attachments on hull plating, such as gutter bars, are to be of the same grade as that used for the hull plating in way.
 2.3.10 In the case of full penetration welded joints located in positions where high local stresses may occur perpendicular to the continuous plating, the Society may, on a case by case basis, require the use of rolled products having adequate ductility properties in the through thickness direction, such as to prevent the risk of lamellar tearing (Z type steel).
-2.3.11 In highly stressed areas, the Society may require that plates of gross thickness greater than 20 mm are of grade D/DH or E/EH.
-2.4 Structures exposed to low air temperature 2.4.1 The application of steels for ships designed to operate in area with low air temperatures is to comply with [2.4.2] to [2.4.6].
-2.4.2 For ships intended to operate in areas with low air temperatures (below and including -20 °C), e.g. regular service during winter seasons to Arctic or Antarctic waters, the materials in exposed structures are to be selected based on the design temperature $t_D$ , to be taken as defined in [2.4.3].
-2.4.3 The design temperature $t_D$ is to be taken as the lowest mean daily average air temperature in the area of operation, where: Mean : Statistical mean over observation period (at least 20 years).
-Average: Average during one day and night.
+2.3.11 (void) 2.4 Structures exposed to low air temperature 2.4.1 The application of steels for ships designed to operate in area with low air temperatures is to comply with [2.4.2] to [2.4.6].
+2.4.2 For ships intended to operate in areas with low air temperatures (below and including -20 °C), e.g. regular service during winter seasons to Arctic or Antarctic waters, the materials in exposed structures are to be selected based on the design temperature t_D , to be taken as defined in [2.4.3].
+2.4.3 The design temperature t_D is to be taken as the lowest mean daily average air temperature in the area of operation, where: Mean : Statistical mean over observation period (at least 20 years).
+Average : Average during one day and night.